rapka/polemics-md/billionaire-burner.md

 >
 > Browne has said that the law would restrict ownership to Barbudans — and only if they choose to buy.
 But by allowing land to be sold at all, the communal land ownership structure is being fundamentally changed, and many see a slippery slope.
 Moreover, once land has been purchased, it can then be leased to foreign developers without a democratic process.

-The implications of this change are enormous, as Barbuda's traditional of communal land ownership dates back to the slaveowning days for reasons explained by a [2020 Guardian article](https://www.theguardian.com/world/2020/dec/14/barbuda-luxury-resort-project-dispute) on the status of PLH's developments in Barbuda.
+The implications of this change are enormous, as Barbuda's traditional of communal land ownership dates back to the days of slave ownership for reasons explained by a [2020 Guardian article](https://www.theguardian.com/world/2020/dec/14/barbuda-luxury-resort-project-dispute) disucssing the status of PLH's developments in Barbuda.

 > The project is unfolding against the backdrop of a bitter ongoing row between Barbuda and big sister Antigua over the central government’s reversal of a centuries-old system of communal land ownership.
 >